ltw-webdev-1/curriculum/info-boxes.md

         text: |
           The image will look better centred, but because the image is `block` `text-align: center` no longer works.
 Instead we can use automatic left and right margins.

-          This `margin` is composed of four values:

-          1. top
-          2. right
-          3. bottom
-          4. left

-          Start at the top and work clockwise around the box.
       - num: "8-9"
         text: "Adding `margin` to a `<strong>` tag doesn’t work by default because `<strong>` tags are `inline`—margins only work on `block` and `inline-block`"
       - num: 15